Militia Templi

-The Militia Templi (Militia of the Temple), also called the Order of the poor Knights of Christ (Christi Pauperum Militum Ordo), is a lay order of the Roman Catholic Church.
+The Militia Templi (Militia of the Temple), also called the Order of the Poor Knights of Christ (Christi Pauperum Militum Ordo), is a lay order of the Roman Catholic Church.

 Overview

-The Militia Templi is a Roman Catholic private association of the faithful that celebrates its liturgy according to the traditional form in place in 1962, often referred to as the Tridentine Mass.
+The Militia Templi is a Catholic private association of the faithful that celebrates its liturgy according to the traditional form in place in 1962, often referred to as the Tridentine Mass.

-Founded by the Italian Count Marcello Alberto Cristofani della Magione under the authority of the Roman Catholic Archdiocese of Siena-Colle di Val d'Elsa-Montalcino, the Militia Templi's focus is knightly and monastic and members follow a modern adaptation of the Rule written by St. Bernard of Clairvaux for the medieval Knights Templar.
+Founded by the Italian Count Marcello Alberto Cristofani della Magione under the authority of the Catholic Archdiocese of Siena-Colle di Val d'Elsa-Montalcino, the Militia Templi's focus is knightly and monastic and members follow a modern adaptation of the Rule written by St. Bernard of Clairvaux for the medieval Knights Templar.
 The order makes no claims of direct descent from the old Knights Templar and holds that, when made, such self-styled claims are both historically and canonically false.

 The Militia was formed civilly and with the approval of the local ordinary on September 21, 1979.
 Its constitutions were approved on Sept.
 8, 1988 by the Archbishop of Siena Mario Jsmaele Castellano.
 The next Archbishop, Gaetano Bonicelli approved the Rule of the Militia in 1990.
 The Cardinal Protectors of the Militia Templi were Silvio Oddi, Édouard Gagnon and Alfons Maria Stickler.
 The current Protector is the Right Reverend Phillip Lawrence, OSB, Abbot of the Benedictine Monastery of Christ in the Desert located in New Mexico, USA.

 According to its constitutions, the Militia has both married and celibate members.
 Professed Knights consecrate themselves perpetually to the Militia with the investiture and the promise to observe the three classic evangelical counsels as well as the public testimony of faith (fourth promise).
 The knights engage in different apostolates organized at the Preceptory and commandry level, each Knight is required to provide some type of service to the Church.
 They are obliged to live by their Rule and recite daily the Hours of the traditional Divine Office, do at least of quarter of an hour of mental prayer a day, go to confession monthly, make several annual retreats, have a spiritual director, engage in an apostolate, and perform the Ignatian exercises every 2 years.
 Their members include several hundred Knights, 10 national preceptories, many local priorates and scout groups.